Black Panther (character)

-Black Panther is the first Black superhero in American mainstream comics.
+The Black Panther is the first Black superhero in American mainstream comic books.
 The character is also an early example of the Afrofuturist aesthetic.
 He has made numerous appearances in various television shows, animated films, and video games.
 Chadwick Boseman portrayed T'Challa in Phase Three of the Marvel Cinematic Universe's films: Captain America: Civil War (2016), Black Panther (2018), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
-He also voiced alternate versions of the character in the first season of the animated series What If...?
-(2021), which was released after his death.
+Boseman voiced alternate versions of the character in the first season of the animated series What If...?
+(2021), which was released after his death in 2020.
 The Black Panther film was a notable critical and popular success.
-Letitia Wright's character Shuri, who had appeared in previous MCU films, took on the Black Panther mantle in Black Panther: Wakanda Forever (2022), following Boseman's death in 2020.
+Letitia Wright's character Shuri, who had appeared in previous MCU films, took on the Black Panther mantle in Black Panther: Wakanda Forever (2022), following Boseman's death.
+David Jonsson is scheduled to portray T'Challa II in Black Panther III (2028).